stat545ubc-2023/assignment-b2-ian-coccimiglio/README.md

 ```

 However, the function can also be used with non-standard inputs,
-including character and boolean vectors, as well as count-non-zeros in
+including character and boolean vectors, as well as count non-zeros in
 dataframe columns.

 ``` r